 Katheryn’s interest in writing kick-started when she learned that anyone, even a child, could write poetry.
-Poetry can certainly be boring, but it is never wrong.
+Poetry can certainly be boring, but in it’s purest sense as an artistic expression of thoughts and feelings, it can never be wrong.
 Glory be!
-All you need are words, wonderful words, to start a poem, to birth a character, to build a world, to construct a potent essay, to change the world.
+Then, all you need are words, wonderful words, to start a poem, to birth a character, to build a world, to construct a potent essay, to change the world.

 Katheryn’s favorite topics to write about are the joys of sensory engagement, finding courage, and embracing life’s challenges with a smirk.

 She is currently working on multiple children’s picture book projects.

 When she’s not writing, you’ll find her racing trucks around a trampoline with her toddler, running, traveling to beautiful places, hiking to waterfalls or epic views, and loving her husband, son, and her time on this crazy planet.

 Katheryn graduated from the University of Puget Sound magna cum laude with a B.A. in Politics and Government – International Relations and a minor in Biology.

 While there, she was the recipient of the Writing and Excellence Award in 2003 and the Outstanding Research Award in 2006 for her Senior Thesis: “Uncertainty in the International System: How Rhetoric, the Trans-Atlantic GMO Trade War, and International Pressure Impede the Self-Determination of Developing Countries.”

 During her college years, she was a Public Health Intern with the Maui Public Health Department; a Development Intern with Free the Slaves – an international non-profit based in Washington D.C.; and a Public Policy Intern with the Tacoma City Council.
 She spent a semester abroad studying the European Union and German at the University of Freiburg in Germany.